-The Emergency Communications Department/E911 Center are working on the replacement of the Computer Aided Dispatch System in order to integrate systems such as the Jail Management System data, Records Management System data, etc.
+The Emergency Communications Department/E911 Center are exploring options for the replacement of the Computer Aided Dispatch System in order to integrate systems such as the Jail Management System data, Records Management System data, Mobile Data Technology, etc.

 The Monroe County Department of Public Safety provides technical support, staff services, and coordination and liaison services to various direct public safety service agencies.
 The Department of Probation is responsible for overseeing orders of the court in providing supervision to persons placed under their department.
 Public Safety Communications provides technical expertise, maintenance and installation of public safety and other government radios.
-Although operated under contract by the City of Rochester, the County has full responsibility for maintenance and replacement of all communications, telephone and data processing equipment for the 911 Emergency Communications Center and personnel costs.
+Although operated under contract by the City of Rochester, the County has full responsibility for maintenance and replacement of all communications, telephone and information technology and personnel costs for the 911 Emergency Communications Center and personnel costs.